Hannes-Schniz/untisToGoogleCal/README.md

 This tool transfers your untis calendar to a specified google calendar.

-It utilizes a publicly accessibale UNTI API to retrieve all important Information about lessons and budles them into calendar entries.
+It utilizes a publicly accessibale UNTIS API to retrieve all important Information about lessons and budles them into calendar entries.
 A calendar entry is built as follows:

 ```